Home Research Museum Events Education Gift Store Kids Page Donations

-This collection consists mostly of letters from Harry S. and Bess Wallace Truman to their friends Oscar and Linda King.
-It also contains newspaper clippings and other printed materials regarding events at the church that involved the Truman family, such as Margaret Truman’s wedding and Bess Truman’s funeral.
+This collection consists mostly of correspondence from Harry S. Truman and Bess Wallace Truman to their friends, Oscar and Linda King; correspondence accompanying contributions to the church in memory of Bess Truman; minutes of church meetings; a record of memorial contributions to the church; and printed materials regarding events at the church that involved the Truman family, such as Margaret Truman’s wedding and Bess Truman’s funeral.

 [Administrative Information | Organizational History Note | Collection Description | Series Descriptions | Folder Title List]